MercersKitchen/Music-Player-Learning-20240909-P4-github.io/Prototyping/Image_Basic Sccafolding/02 Aspect Ratio Paper Folding/ReadMe.txt

 - the smaller dimension will not look weird, =1
 - the larger dimesion will change aspect ration

+CAUTION: will the image fit inside it's frame

 Do a couple of examples, then write an algorithm in groups on a 11x17
 - will an 11x8.5 fit in given rectangles